-6.1.5 River and Lake Beds of Rivers and Lakes3
+6.1.5 River and Lake Beds

 People have always been attracted to rivers and lakes to live, work and play.
-Despite the economic, cultural, social and environmental importance of rivers and lakes, many of the waterways bodies in the Region have been highly modified over the years.
-Works to control flooding and erosion, dams, and diversions for hydroelectricity generation can be large scale and have significant effects on the physical nature of-our waterways bodies.
+Despite the economic, cultural, social and environmental importance of rivers and lakes, many of the waterways in the Region have been highly modified over the years.
+Works to control flooding and erosion, dams, and diversions for hydroelectricity generation can be large scale and have significant effects on the physical nature of our waterways.
 Smaller-scale changes like river crossings and small dams can have negative cumulative impacts.
-Urban expansion often alters water bodies courses.
+Urban expansion often alters watercourses.
 Gravel extraction, when not managed well, can lead to increased flooding and erosion risk.

-This modification has contributed to the economic growth and well being of our the Region, but it has also negatively altered the character and ecology of most waterways bodies3 in the Region, impacting on cultural values attributed to waterways bodies3 and leading to the loss or fragmentation of indigenous plant and animal populations.
+This modification has contributed to the economic growth and well-being of our Region, but it has also negatively altered the character and ecology of most waterways in the Region, impacting on cultural values attributed to waterways and leading to the loss or fragmentation of indigenous plant and animal populations.